 Fresnel – Wall Sconce

-The Fresnel is a small lamp that can fit into the palm of your hand.
+Fresnel is a small wall lamp that can fit into the palm of your hand.
 It emits a special, soft, deep, and diffused light.
-Available for both outdoors and indoors, the Fresnel is a lamp created by Joe Colombo with the intention of appearing to be one of those perfect objects that cannot be improved any further because it has been designed by time, capable of making essentiality and practicality synonyms of elegance.
+Available for both outdoors and indoors, Fresnel is a lamp created by Joe Colombo with the intention of appearing to be one of those perfect objects that cannot be improved any further because it has been designed by time, capable of making essentiality and practicality synonyms of elegance.

 The LED version is suitable for outdoor use.